 One of their most popular apps is Zoho CRM.

 Like many of their apps, Zoho CRM has a free trial for their paid plans.

 Zoho CRM offers web-based and mobile app support.
 Plans start from $14 per month and range up to $52 per user per month for their ultimate edition.

 Hubspot CRM is free.

-Just because it’s free doesn’t mean it’s light on features, however.
+However, just because it’s free doesn’t mean it’s light on features.

 In addition to tight integration with Hubspot’s other two products (for marketing and sales), Hubspot CRM has rich email features, social media and phone call support, and integrated notes and meeting scheduling.